 To select the vertical coordinate reference system:

-- In the Vertical coordinate reference system dialog, search or copy-paste:
+- In the Vertical coordinate reference system dialog, search or copy-paste for either:

 - The EPSG code of the coordinate system.